Work is personal.

 It’s human nature.

 Work has always been a central part of what it means to be human, from our survival to a sense of social cohesion.
-But over time, we’ve systematically stripped meaning, connection, and agency from work - the very notion of what it means to be human.
+But over time, we’ve stripped meaning, connection, and agency from our work.

-Our worth has become defined by what we produce, as who we are collapsed into what we do.
-We’ve lost the idea that our value exists beyond how useful or productive we are.
+Our worth has become defined by what we produce; we’ve lost the idea that our value exists beyond how useful or productive we are.

 It’s not just a crisis of work, it’s a crisis of identity.
 And the result?
 Over 80% of us are unhappy at work.